-The Random String Fellowship programme is a unique opportunity for practising artists and creatives from any discipline, including visual arts, music, literature and performing arts, who are interested in embarking on their first technology-focused creative enquiry.
+The Random String Fellowship programme is a unique opportunity for artists and creative practitioners from any discipline who are interested in embarking on their first technology-focused creative enquiry.
 Ludic Rooms is offering a package of support from November 2018 to March 2019 to enable practising artists to play, learn and develop ideas for new work using interactive technology.

 A 2-day residential to provide an intensive introduction

 1-1 time with a Mentor to give training and support

 Attendance and presence at the Random String Festival, Coventry 16-18 November